promcon/website/content/2018-munich/submit.md

 to the selection committee" field.
 We will then let you know what we can offer.

-**Diversity:** For diversity speakers, we will try extra hard to find a way to help with travel and/or accomdation.
+**Diversity:** For diversity speakers, we will try extra hard to find a way to help with travel and/or accommodation.
 No promises made, though.